Characterizing Learning Dynamics under Relative Reparameterization of Singular Models: Properties of the Fisher Information Matrix

+In general, the FIM provides a Riemannian metric however the FIM degenerates at the singularity as the parameter space is no longer a Riemannian manifold at this point which has been studied previously (e.g. \cite{NGD1,watanabe_2009}).
+There are several applications in statistics, one of the most important being the Cramer-Rao bound \cite{Cramer-Rao,Cramer-Rao-Frank}.
+We can now use it to characterize the geometry of the model under reparameterization.

-In information geometry, the reparameterization is seen as a change of coordinates on a Riemannian manifold (assuming the model is not singular), and the intrinsic properties of curvature are unchanged under different parametrization.
-In general, the Fisher information matrix provides a Riemannian metric.
-This also relates back to the fact that the FIM degenerates at the singularity as the parameter space is no longer a Riemannian manifold at this point.
-More formally assume a function $f$, parameterized by $\theta$ and a second function $g$, with parameters $\eta$.
-Furthermore there is a reparameterization function $\xi(\theta) = \eta$.
-From there the reparameterization of the FIM is given by:
+\textbf{Covariant Aspects.} In information geometry, the reparameterization is seen as a change of coordinates on a Riemannian manifold (assuming the model is not singular), and the intrinsic properties of curvature are unchanged under different parameterization.